pyohio/pyohio-static-website/2024/src/pages/sponsors/index.md

 # Sponsors

-PyOhio sponsors will be listed here once sponsorship opens.
+PyOhio sponsors will be listed soon.

 If you'd like to sponsor PyOhio, please see our [Sponsorship Prospectus](/2024/sponsors/prospectus) for more information.